PlqnK/docker-home-services-host/README.md

 for file in *.example*; do cp $file $(echo $file | sed -e 's/.example//'); done
 ```

+If IPv6 is properly configured on your network and your host:

+1. Change the `fixed-cidr-v6` CIDR prefix in the `setup/daemon.json` file to a [ULA](https://en.wikipedia.org/wiki/Unique_local_address) prefix (you can generate one here, use your host MAC address <https://www.ip-six.de/>).
+2. Change the `NETWORK_xxx_IPV6_PREFIX` variables in the `docker-host-setup.conf` file with your ULA prefix.

+If IPv6 is **not** properly configured on your network and/or your host:

+1. Comment the line `cp "${SCRIPT_PATH}/daemon.json" /etc/docker/daemon.json` in the `setup/fedora-setup.sh` file.
+2. Remove the `--ipv6 --subnet="${NETWORK_xxx_IPV6_PREFIX}"` flags of the `docker network create` commands in the `setup/fedora-setup.sh` file as well.

 You then need to:

-1. Adapt the NFS mount points in `docker-host-mount-points.txt` with what you have on your file server.
+1. Adapt the NFS mount points in `setup/docker-host-mount-points.txt` with what you have on your file server.
 You need to make it match the target 1:1, except for the source folder name which isn't important, otherwise you will need to modify every reference to the original target name in the `docker-compose.yml` file.
 2. Change the values in the `.env` with ones that fits your environnement.
    - For the `PLEX_CLAIM` variable get a Plex claim token [here](https://www.plex.tv/claim/).
    - For the `TRAEFIK_API_PASSWORD` and `CALIBRE_PASSWORD` variables generate the password hashes as followed: